animatlabs/workflow-forge/docs/architecture/overview.md

 ### The Forge (Static Factory)

-`WorkflowForge` is the main entry point providing factory methods:
+`WorkflowForge` is the main entry point; it exposes factory methods for workflows, foundries, and smiths:

 ```csharp
 public static class WorkflowForge